tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播推流_intl_en.md

 3. Enter the [push address](#step1) manually or by scanning the QR code.
 4. Tap **Start** in the bottom-left corner to start the push.

 >?
-If you did not prepare a push address in advance, you can tap **New** on the right of the push address bar on the **Camera Push** page, and the system will automatically enter a push address and provide the corresponding playback address which can be used for CSS playback.
+If you did not prepare a push address in advance, you can tap **New** on the right of the push address bar on the **Camera Push** page, and the system will automatically enter a push address and provide the corresponding playback address which can be used for live playback.

 [](id:sdk)
 ### Scenario 4.
 Live SDK push